 Keep these pointers in mind during the peak of your paddling season:

-Use a kayak cart.
-Dragging your ‘yak on the ground will thin and weaken the material at the bottom, the worst case scenario being that it could lead to holes that will have to be repaired by a specialty shop.
+Dragging your yak on the ground will thin and weaken the material at the bottom, the worst case scenario being that it could lead to holes that will have to be repaired by a specialty shop.
 Kayak carts are a win-win because they will protect your kayak from damage plus make getting to and from the water a cinch.

-Keep it clean.
 A kayak doesn’t need to look shiny and new, but it’s good practice to quickly spray down your kayak after every outing.
-This’ll remove grime and salt that can lead to corrosion of the hull and prevent mold from growing.
+This will remove grime and salt that can lead to corrosion of the hull and prevent mold from growing.

 Usually just taking the hose and spraying down the interior and exterior will suffice but it’s a good idea to give it a thorough scrub with mild soapy water and a kayak sponge a couple times a year.

-Protect it from the sun.
-Long exposure to the sun will affect more than just your kayak’s color – it’ll eventually weaken the plastic, making it brittle and prone to cracking.
-No, leaving it out for a few days here and there won’t mean you should expect to puncture your hull on the next outing, but several months will certainly lead to deterioration!
+Long exposure to the sun will affect more than just your kayak’s color; it’ll eventually weaken the plastic, making it brittle and prone to cracking.
+Leaving it out for a few days here and there won’t mean you should expect to puncture your hull on the next outing, but several months will certainly lead to deterioration.

-Using 303 Protectant is a popular method of stopping harmful UV rays, but this will wash away with rain and during paddling outings so it will require re-application.
+Using 303 Protectant is a popular method of stopping harmful UV rays, but it requires re-application because the spray will wash away with rain and water from paddles.
 The best solution would be to use a kayak cover or store it indoors.

-Many of you won’t have an off-season, but for some there is a point in the year when water turns solid and the kayak has to go into hibernation.
+Many of you won’t have an off-season, but for some there’s a point in the year when water turns solid and the kayak has to go into hibernation.
 When that time comes, refer to these tips:

-Clean and dry the kayak.
-On a dry day, unload any and all loose gear and put them aside, this includes any rigging accessories that are removable like a seat, deck bag or rod holder.
+On a dry day, unload any and all loose gear and put them aside; this includes any rigging accessories that are removable like a seat, deck bag or rod holder.
 Turn it upside down on a pair of kayak stands and lather it up with mild soapy water.
 From beneath, spray water throughout the cockpit interior and all the hatches, allowing any loosened sand, crud and dead bugs to drain out.
 Make sure to let everything dry out before putting it away.

 Take a kayak sponge and scrub away if you think it’s necessary.
 Areas like the cockpit rim can end up being a nesting ground for insects if they’re left alone during storage.

-Care for your rigging components.
-Look over any attached parts on the kayak – like deck cords, toggle handles and bulkheads – and take note of any frayed cords or parts that need replacing and order a replacement part promptly.
+Look over any attached parts on the kayak, like deck cords, toggle handles and bulkheads, and take note of any frayed cords or parts that need replacing and order a replacement part promptly.
 If any of the bungees, straps or buckles can be loosened or un-done during storage, loosen them.
 This will help retain their elasticity.